mui/material-ui/docs/pages/blog/2021-q3-update.md

   <a href="/components/masonry/"><img loading="lazy" src="/static/blog/2021-q3-update/masonry.png" style="width: 700px; margin-bottom: 16px;" /></a>

-- We have introduced a new [unstyled package](https://www.npmjs.com/package/@mui/core), seting the first stones for supporting multiple design systems with headless components.
+- We have introduced a new [unstyled package](https://www.npmjs.com/package/@mui/core), setting the first stones for supporting multiple design systems with headless components.
-  While balancing time between the releae of v5 stable and pushing this effort forward was hard, we have still managed to introduce these first few components:
+  While balancing time between the release of v5 stable and pushing this effort forward was hard, we have still managed to introduce these first few components:

   - [Autocomplete](/components/autocomplete/#useautocomplete)